Nitro4542/mc-mod-tools/README.md

 `minecraft-mod-folder` is the mods folder inside your .minecraft folder.
 Defaults to .minecraft/mods.
 `cache-folder` is the folder where all your mod packs will be cached.
 `operating-system` is your operating system.
 Set it either to "Windows" or "Linux" (without the quotes).

-I would recommend that you configure everything to suit your needs.
+`version` is the version.
+It is recommended not to mess with it.

+You need to configure everything for the application to work.

 ## How do I create mod packs for it?